<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 There are three possible recommendations the provider will offer:

-• Not recommended for new design -- The future of the part is uncertain, outdated, or carries risk of becoming obsolete.
+• Not recommended for new design The future of the part is uncertain, outdated, or carries the risk of becoming obsolete.

 To help manage component obsolescence, a vendor should offer life-cycle analysis.
 This assessment looks at the total environmental impacts of a component through its entire life.
 Before you even finish production, your vendor can proactively look for parts that will need replaced and help you them obtain alternatives.